Zhuinden/flowless/README.md

 ### Surviving configuration changes and process death
 Android is a hostile environment.
 One of its greatest challenges is that your Activity or even your process can be destroyed and recreated under a variety of circumstances.
 Flow makes it easy to weather the storm, by automatically remembering your app's state and its history.

-You [supply the serialization][KeyParceler.java] for your keys, and Flow does the rest.
+You [supply the serialization][https://github.com/Zhuinden/flowless/blob/master/flow/src/main/java/flow/KeyParceler.java] for your keys, and Flow does the rest.
 Flow  automatically saves and restores your History (including any state you've saved), taking care of all of the Android lifecycle events so you don't have to worry about them.

 ## License